PrefectHQ/prefect/docs/tutorials/projects.md

 ```
 </div>

-You should now be able to monitor and confirm these runs were created and ran via your [server UI](/ui).
+You should now be able to monitor and confirm these runs were created and ran in the UI.

 !!! tip "Flow registration"
     `prefect deploy` will automatically register your flow with your local project; you can register flows yourself explicitly with the `prefect project register-flow` command: